luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

-"Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation.
+Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation.
 Works in both Node.js and browser environments (in browsers at this time only without full hash identity preservation by restoring db entries only [Issue #4](../../issues/4))

 Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte) and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte) which demonstrate a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes running in the browser - Alice & Bob)

-The the [`scripts/svelte-backup-restore.js)](scripts/svelte-backup-restore.js) script is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte
+The [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) script is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte

 Additionally exists a [`StorachaIntegration.svelte`](src/components/StorachaIntegration.svelte) which authenticates with Storacha, creates backups and restores for any OrbitDB Svelte app. (but has the above stated 'issue').
-Since this isn't always an issue, StorachaTest.svelte is demonstrating a different approach when dealing with the entries in the oplog only and recreating/restoreing the OrbitDB by adding a dbconfig object separately.
-Like that the exact same db can be restored.
+Since this isn't always an issue, StorachaTest.svelte is demonstrating a different approach when dealing with the entries in the oplog only and recreating/restoring the OrbitDB by adding a dbconfig object separately.
+This way the exact same db can be restored.

 ## What we want to accomplish

-If Alice & Bob working on the same OrbitDB without
+If Alice & Bob are working on the same OrbitDB without

 - 24/7 internet connection between their browsers or via
 - a signalling or relay server which is live pinning their OrbitDB (e.g. OrbitDB-Voyager)

-... can backup and restore their work to Storacha to space via
+... can backup and restore their work to Storacha space via

 - a complete Storacha backup / restore or
 - a OrbitDB CustomStorage (for the entries only)

-So that Alice is finishing work, Bob can load it from a Storacha Store!
+So that when Alice finishes work, Bob can load it from a Storacha Store!

 Remark: In theory Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer.
-Hence: This should be only for emergency e.g. when both Alice & Bob loose their data or devices for some reason.
+Hence: This should be only for emergencies e.g. when both Alice & Bob lose their data or devices for some reason.
 Then a new Alice or Bob can come and restore the work from Storacha.

 ## RoadMap